As Irish Country Magazine celebrates a decade in print, Editor Klara Heron takes this milestone moment to share some exciting news

 I’m also excited to share that the Irish Made Awards are back once again and open for entries.
 It’s a place for all businesses making products across Ireland to showcase their talent, and trust me, there is serious talent on this small island.
 All information is on page 36, including details of THREE new categories.

 As we grow, we are always finding new ways to do what we love most – to tell stories.
-The Making Of is a brand new podcast from team Irish Country Magazine diving even deeper into the companies making interesting things in Ireland – and the people who create them.
+The Making Of is a brand new podcast from team Irish Country Magazine.
+It dives even deeper into the companies making interesting things in Ireland – and the people who create them.
 Find the first drop of episodes (coming very soon) on irishcountrymagazine.ie/themakingof and everywhere you usually get your podcasts.

 Finally, the ongoing war in Ukraine has been dominating headlines and occupying all our minds and hearts.
-On page 95, find a recipe for Ukrainian honey cake for those in your homes or communities who might like a taste of home, and on page 78 Ariana Dunne shares tips on coping when the news is all-consuming.
+On page 95, find a recipe for Ukrainian honey cake for those in your homes or communities who might like a taste of home.
+On page 78 Ariana Dunne shares tips on coping when the news is all-consuming.

 Thank you for reading, following, listening and supporting.